Albertus Magnus College: we have faith in your future.

-Faculty members at Albertus come from leading universities and are one of the College’s greatest assets.
-The student-faculty ratio of 13:1 allows teachers and staff to get to know students on an individual basis, and they are readily accessible for academic counseling.
+We are small by design, and our faculty members are one of the College’s greatest assets.
+Our student-faculty ratio of 13:1 allows teachers and staff to get to know students on an individual basis, and faculty are readily accessible for academic counseling.